jaypipes/articles/openstack/mulligan.md

 into Kubernetes.
 Still, I think it's an interesting question to ponder, regardless.

-[2] This makes perfect sense considering the origins of the Neutron project, which was founded by folks from Nicira which ended up as VMWare's NSX technology -- an L2-centric software defined networking technology.
-FYI, some of those same people are the driving force behind the Cilium project that is now showing promise in the container world.
-Isn't it great to be able to walk away from your original ideas (granted, after a nice hiatus) and totally re-start without any of the baggage of the original stuff you wrote?
-I agree, which is why Project Mulligan will be a resounding success.

-[3] OpenStack (as a whole as well as individual OpenStack projects) has suffered greatly from the inability of the maintainer community to say "no" (or even "fuck no").
+[2] OpenStack (as a whole as well as individual OpenStack projects) has suffered greatly from the inability of the maintainer community to say "no" (or even "fuck no").